kasundsilva/terraform-ansible-example/README.md

 This repository sets up:

 * A VPC
-* Public and Private subnets
+* Public and private subnets
 * An internet gateway
 * Security groups
 * A publicly accessible EC2 instance running Ubuntu Server 18.04 LTS